iltabe/SpeckleRhino/README.md

     1. Drag&Drop `~/SpekleRhino/Debug/SpeckleGrasshopper.gha` into Grasshopper canvas.

 ## Common Issues
+1. By default, Speckle does not come with an object model.
+To actually be able to convert to and from Rhino when building/debugging, please clone and build the [SpeckleCoreGeometry](https://github.com/speckleworks/SpeckleCoreGeometry) repository using `Debug mode`.
-1. If during the installation of the `rhp` file you get a "SpeckleKits" missing folder (see #119).
+1. If during the installation of the `rhp` file you get a "SpeckleKits" missing folder.
 Please manually create it in `%localappdata%/SpeckleKits`.
-1. By default, Speckle does not come with an object model.
-To actually be able to convert to and from Rhino when building/debugging, please clone and build the [SpeckleCoreGeometry](https://github.com/speckleworks/SpeckleCoreGeometry) repository and copy all `.dll`s inside `%localappdata%/SpeckleKits`

 ## License
 MIT